stellapm/PetFoodAnalyzer/README.md

 * Ingredient lookup should be key insensitive
 * Improve ingredient regex as ingredients can include various special characters
 * Add binding models
+* products by brand / favorites don't show accurately For %Pet% but null